Cart is empty

 Psychological Causes of Erectile Dysfunction

 The pioneering work of Masters and Johnson in the 1970s shed significant new light on the possible causes of sexual dysfunction.
-Their publications emphasized the influence of religious orthodoxy, fear of failure, homosexuality, and maternal influence as contributors to erectile dysfunction (ED).
+Their publications emphasized the influence of religious orthodoxy, fear of failure, homosexuality, and maternal influence as contributors to erectile dysfunction.

 Symptomatology of erectile dysfunction